Mishuni/keti_decenter_csm/README.md

 #### 5. open the url 'http://localhost:9000'

-   you can see the main page of SCM
+   you can see the main page of CSM